 This document summarises our approach to co-production and our key learnings to date.
-It is intended for use by anyone who might find it useful: women and girls seeking co-production opportunities; organisations looking to start or adapt their own approaches to co-production; or organisations (including Agenda Alliance members) who work with women that might be interested in our work.
+It is intended for use by anyone who might find it useful: women and girls seeking coproduction opportunities; organisations looking to start or adapt their own approaches to co-production; or organisations (including Agenda Alliance members) who work with women that might be interested in co-production and are interested in being part of Agenda's work.

 If you are interested in being involved in any way or finding out more, please get in touch by emailing our Senior Research and Engagement Officer, nia@agendaalliance.org.
 We accept that meaningfully embedding co-production into our work is an ongoing learning process.
 Agenda Alliance are on this journey: we welcome feedback from our alliance members and, most importantly, from women with lived experience.